KuuuGR/CodingWorkoutsAndNotes/CodingWorkoutNotes/Typing/TrainingData/EN/zRandom Stuff.md

 -----
 Date: 2023.12.14
 Link: . [# I Cannot Believe How Good This VS Code AI Coding Assistant Is!](https://www.youtube.com/watch?v=TALwI3J4asY)

+### Summary of the Content

+The video introduces and demonstrates the use of Cody, an AI coding assistant, distinct from Co-pilot due to its context-aware capabilities.
+It utilizes the entire codebase to provide relevant suggestions and help with coding tasks directly in the IDE.
+Key features explored include answering technical questions, generating unit tests, describing code smells, creating documentation, and the ability to define custom commands.
+The presenter tests Cody by developing a gamified to-do application, showcasing how Cody assists in building features, suggesting improvements, and fixing issues in real-time.

+### Advantages

+- **Context Awareness**: Cody understands the entire codebase, making its recommendations highly relevant.
+- **Versatile Functionality**: Offers a wide range of features from generating unit tests to describing best practices.
+- **IDE Integration**: Works directly within popular IDEs, enhancing the coding workflow.
+- **Custom Commands**: Users can define their own commands for tailored assistance.
+- **Free Tier Availability**: Accessible for users with a generous rate limit.

+### Drawbacks

+- **Dependency on External Libraries**: Some solutions suggested by Cody require additional setup or dependencies not initially present in the project.
+- **Limited to Certain IDEs**: While it supports popular IDEs, its utility is confined to the environments it integrates with.

+### Tips and Advice

+- Utilize Cody for both specific codebase queries and general coding assistance.
+- Leverage the custom commands feature to adapt Cody to your unique coding style and needs.
+- Explore Cody's capabilities beyond just code generation, such as documentation and unit test creation, to fully benefit from its features.

+### Main Challenges

+- Integrating AI suggestions seamlessly into existing codebases, especially when missing dependencies or specific project setups are involved.
+- Balancing the use of AI assistance with manual coding to ensure a deep understanding of the codebase.

+### The Importance and Usefulness of the Topic

+Cody represents a significant advancement in AI-powered coding assistance, emphasizing the importance of context-aware tools in software development.
+Its ability to understand and interact with the entire codebase makes it an invaluable tool for developers looking to improve efficiency and code quality.

+### Accomplishments

+- Successful integration and demonstration of Cody in developing a gamified to-do application.
+- Showcased Cody's potential in real-world coding scenarios, from generating feature code to styling and debugging.

+### Interesting Quotes or Insightful Sentences

+- "Cody knows your entire code base."
+- "Transforming everyday tasks into exciting quests."
+- "Cody is generally available as of today, December the 14th."

+This overview captures the essence of the video presentation, highlighting Cody's capabilities, its impact on coding practices, and the potential benefits for developers seeking to enhance their productivity and code quality.

 Transcription:

 today I'm going to check out an AI